Upcoming Changes

 Restrictions on Fire and Rehire Practices

 The Act seeks to restrict the controversial practice of "fire and rehire," where employees are dismissed and re-engaged under new terms.
-It will be automatically unfair to dismiss an employee for refusing to accept a contract variation unless for limited exceptions when the employer can demonstrate that the changes are necessary to address financial difficulties threatening the business's viability.
+It will be automatically unfair to dismiss an employee for refusing to accept a contract variation unless for limited and narrow exceptions where the employer can show evidence of financial difficulties that would mean the business could not carry on as a going concern without varying the contractual terms.

 2027